Transient and Stable Transfection

-Altogen Labs CRO offers biotechnology and pharmaceutical contract research services, including: in vivo toxicology, xenograft services, generation of stable cell lines, RNA interference (RNAi) services, pharmacology and toxicology testing: IC-50, ELISA assay development, siRNA library screening and transfection services, bioremediation products and services, cell banking and cryopreservation services.
+Altogen Labs CRO offers biotechnology and pharmaceutical contract research services, including: in vivo toxicology, xenograft services, generation of stable cell lines, RNA interference (RNAi) services, pharmacology and toxicology testing: IC-50, ELISA assay development, siRNA library screening and transfection services.

 Featured transfection products from Altogen Biosystems:

 In Vivo Transfection Kits || Fibroblast Cell Transfection Kit || HepG2 Cell Transfection Reagent || MDA-MB Transfection Reagent || A549 Cell Transfection Reagent || HUVEC Transfection Reagent || LNCaP Cell Transfection Kit || In Vivo Nanoparticle Transfection Kit || In Vivo PEG-Liposome Transfection Kit || In Vivo Lipid Transfection Kit || In Vivo Polymer Transfection Kit